Cray-HPE/docs-csm/operations/iscsi_sbps/Managing_Selective_Node_Personalization.md

 Removal of the iSCSI session is required in following scenarios:

 1. During the upgrade from CSM 1.6 to CSM 1.7, prior to creating the iSCSI HSM group for the selected worker nodes
 1. After the CSM 1.7 installation but before creating the iSCSI HSM group for selected worker nodes
-1. After the CSM 1.7 installation but before removing the worker nodes from the existing iSCSI HSM group.
+1. After the CSM 1.7 installation but before removing the worker nodes from the existing iSCSI HSM group

 If an HSM group is being created for a subset of worker nodes, or if a worker node is being removed from an existing iSCSI HSM group, the corresponding iSCSI session between the affected worker node and the iSCSI client node (compute/UAN node) must be removed first.
 This is necessary because the iSCSI client will have the information about previously established sessions and will attempt to reconnect to the target node.
 Due to this, following flood of messages may be seen in the console log of target node:

 ```text
 2025-10-09 20:26:13 [ 1872.517113][T241717] Unable to locate Target Portal Group on iqn.2023-06.csm.iscsi:ncn-w004